charan-kilana/observability-zero-to-hero/day-2/readme.md

 - user level data (how many times a user performed a specific activity on your app) To get that the developer of the applciations should write metric server(api).
 Prometheus using service discovery mechanism it scrapes the /metrics endpoint of payments, catalouge, etc.

 ### **Database exporter**
+if you give port number of mysql it'll continously talk with database exporter and give data related to mysql to tsdb.

 ### Competetors
 - nagios